-Now that I have a home base in Portugal, I no longer have that craving to create a mini-home life whenever I hit the road.
-In fact, I’m one of the few travel bloggers out there to spend most of my travels semi-offline — I work when I’m in Portugal, and when I start travelling, I switch off my laptop and immerse myself fully in the destination.
+Now that I’ve drastically slowed down my travels, I no longer have that craving to create a mini-home life whenever I hit the road.
+In fact, I’m one of the few travel bloggers out there to spend most of my travels semi-offline — I work when I’m based somewhere, and when I start travelling, I switch off my laptop and immerse myself fully in the destination.

 It felt strange to be in Seattle and not have a laptop in front of my eyes.
 It felt strange to be in Santa Monica and have the time to laze on the beach and walk the boardwalk all day.
 It felt strange to be in Portland and among the tourists downtown rather than holing up in my favourite artsy neighbourhood in the north.
 I wasn’t quite sure what to do with myself now that I wasn’t trying to work and stay still while I was there.